hpc-carpentry/hpc-carpentry.github.io/_posts/2019/09/2019-09-12-carpentries-values-update-and-question-three.md

 This could be anything that has added value to your learning process and contributed to your personal and professional growth as a member of The Carpentries community, such as knowledge sharing by writing blog posts, empowering others by sharing open opportunities and answering questions kindly and in a timely fashion, etc

 Please share your responses by filling [this Google Form](https://forms.gle/gZmafyLVKAHBqfgc6), contributing to our discussions in [The Carpentries Conversations repository](https://github.com/carpentries/conversations/issues/21) or [under this message on TopicBox](https://carpentries.topicbox.com/groups/discuss/T9029fc4692993ab1/input-needed-help-us-articulate-the-carpentries-values).
-Questions 1 and 2 remain open and we welcome you to answer them if you haven’t had the opportunity to do so yet.
+Questions one and two remain open and we welcome you to answer them if you haven’t had the opportunity to do so yet.

 Happy Days!